 Benchmarking trustea – trustea is now being benchmarked by ITC Standards (Joint agency of the World Trade Organization and the United Nations) and in the initial findings, trustea shows a strong alignment with the Rainforest Alliance and UTZ from the preliminary mapping done through the ITC Standard Map database.

-The Code is developed in accordance with globally accepted principles and local stakeholder involvements including the Tea Board of India, with clear social, economic and environmental objectives.
+The Code is developed in accordance with globally accepted principles and local stakeholder involvements, with clear social, economic and environmental objectives.
 The Code is administered through TPC and TAC.

 The Code is based on Indian realities and existing legal provisions.
 References were drawn from existing global standards like Rainforest Alliance, Ethical Tea Partnership, UTZ Certified as well as the Unilever Sustainable Agriculture Code.

-TAC is a forum comprising official representatives of key tea industry stakeholders - Tea Board, CCPA, ITA, UPASI, FAITTA, Tea Brokers and National Federation of Small Tea Growers / CISTA.
+TAC is a forum comprising official representatives of key tea industry stakeholders - CCPA, ITA, UPASI, FAITTA, Tea Brokers and National Federation of Small Tea Growers / CISTA.